royjchoi-de/2025_de_zoomcamp/week2_kestra/README.md

 - 364.7 MB
 - 692.6 MB

-# I checked the extract sectinon on the Kestra Execution tab for Extract but didn't find the file size anywhere there.
+I checked the extract section on on the Kestra Execution tab for Extract but didn't find the file size anywhere there.
 Had to search for file 'yellow_tripdata_2020-12.csv' on GCS and look in details

-ANSWER: 128.3 MB
+#ANSWER: 128.3 MB

 2) What is the rendered value of the variable `file` when the inputs `taxi` is set to `green`, `year` is set to `2020`, and `month` is set to `04` during execution?
 - `{{inputs.taxi}}_tripdata_{{inputs.year}}-{{inputs.month}}.csv`